-KNOW OUR OIL
+GET TO KNOW OUR OIL

-Our oil is a product with a high nutritional and gastronomic value.
-Most of the olive oil comes from Spain, as by far the largest producer with almost half of the world production.
-If you want to know where your olive oil comes from, read the information on the labels carefully, as you will find different texts that can be quite complicated.
-“Packed in — ” means that the product has been packed in that country, but the oil inside could be from different countries and probably not from the country where it is packed.
-“Product from —“.
+Our oils are of high nutritional and gastronomic value.
+Most olive oils come from Spain; by far the largest producer with almost half of the world’s production.
+If you want to know where your olive oil comes from, carefully read the information on the labels although you might come across different texts that can be quite confusing.
+“Packed in — ” means that the product has been packaged in that country, but the oil inside the bottle can very well be from different countries and probably not from the country where it was packaged. ” Product of — ” and other such like terms.
 At Ondoliva Olive Oils, we really treat our consumers seriously to avoid confusion.
-We are proud to say that our olive oils are always guaranteed to be 100% SPAIN ORIGIN.
-No confusion, no trick.
+We are proud to say that our olive oils are guaranteed 100% ORIGIN SPAIN.
+No confusion, no tricks.

 WHY WE SHOULD USE OLIVE OIL

 Olive oil is a monounsaturated fat and the cornerstone of the world known Mediterranean diet.
 Most people choose olive oil because of its many proven benefits for human health.
 Extra virgin olive oils offer even more: a range of bitterness, fruity flavours that chefs capture to elevate dishes to a level they never thought possible.

 There are several significant scientific studies that show the benefits of some foods that include olive oil.
 Replace other fats such as butter with at least two daily tablespoons of extra virgin olive oil; eat plenty of vegetables and go for a walk, as suggested by medical journals around the world.